 Previous work by the Interagency Working Group identified vegetation preservation and septic maintenance as key factors in protecting lake water quality.
-A Site Alteration Bylaw was recommended as some landowners clear vegetation before applying for a building permit.
+The Township already has a Septic Re-inspection program, however, a Site Alteration By-Law was recommended as some landowners' clear vegetation and change grades before applying for a building permit.
 This would be a separate by-law prepared under the Municipal Act if Council wished the Township to adopt one.
+Public consultation would be required before adoption and the by-law could be limited in scope to waterfront properties.